BitEscrow/escrow-sdk/README.md

 ```

-### Complete a Proposal

-After the template and roles are defined, we can invite each `EscrowSigner` to join the proposal as a given role.
-This allows the user to review the details before adding their credentials to the proposal.
+With defined roles, we can invite each `EscrowSigner` to join the proposal as a given role.
+Members can review each `policy`, and choose one for their device to use when joining the proposal.

 ```ts
 // Each member is an EscrowSigner object.